Creating an effective content development strategy can be daunting, but more companies are jumping on the content marketing bandwagon. Why?

 5. Publish and distribute

 Promote the content using your predetermined distribution channels (see content strategy).
-You may need to do this more than once.
+You may need to do this more than once to maximize reach and engagement.

-Consider repurposing your content.
-You can convert podcasts into blog posts, blog posts into LinkedIn posts, and YouTube videos using content from past articles.
+Consider repurposing your content to extend its lifespan and reach different audiences.
+You can convert podcasts into blog posts, blog posts into LinkedIn posts, and create YouTube videos using content from past articles.
+This strategy ensures your hard work gets more visibility and engagement across various platforms.

 You’ll also need to do some outreach to get quality backlinks from other sites in your industry.
-Content marketing is trial and error, and you’ll need to tweak your strategy from time to time.
+Building these relationships not only enhances your content’s credibility but also boosts your site’s SEO.

 Content Development: Who Uses It?